Alsager: Transport

 Alsager is close to junction 16 of the M6 motorway.

-The town is served by Alsager railway station, with East Midlands Railway services on the Crewe to Derby line and West Midlands Trains services from Crewe to London Euston; both operate hourly during the working day.
+The town is served by Alsager railway station, with East Midlands Railway services on the Crewe to Derby line and West Midlands Trains services from Crewe to Stafford; both operate hourly during weekday off-peak times.

-Buses (the number 3) run to Crewe and Hanley every 30 minutes.
-The 317 bus service links Alsager with Rode Heath, Sandbach and Leighton Hospital hourly and service 318 with Rode Heath and Congleton once every two hours.
+Local bus services are provided by First Potteries and D&G Bus.
+Key routes provide services to Crewe, Hanley, Rode Heath, Sandbach, Leighton Hospital and Congleton.

 The Trent and Mersey Canal runs just to the north-east to the town, forming part of the Cheshire Ring canal walk and the South Cheshire Way footpath.
-The canal's towpath and the nearby 'Salt Line' are also routes of the National Cycle Network.
+The canal's towpath and the nearby Salt Line are also routes of the National Cycle Network.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.
+Local radio stations are BBC Radio Stoke, Hits Radio Staffordshire & Cheshire, Greatest Hits Radio Staffordshire & Cheshire, HitMix Radio, and Silk 106.9.
+The town's local newspapers are the Alsager Chronicle and The Sentinel.

 Economy

 Alsager town centre is characterised by independent and charity shops.
-The only national chain supermarkets in the town are a medium-sized Asda supermarket and Sainsbury's Local.
+The only national chain supermarkets in the town are a medium-sized Asda supermarket, a medium-sized Sainsbury's with a petrol station and a Sainsbury's Local.

 There is a BAE Systems Global Combat Systems factory in the nearby village of Radway Green, producing small arms ammunition for the British armed forces.

 Developments

 Between 2012 and 2021 Alsager town centre has been redeveloped somewhat:The Co-operative Food store was rebuilt and enlarged in 2012, but it was sold off and converted to an Asda supermarket in 2015.
 A Town Square has been created, Fairview park has been rebuilt and capacity at Fairview Car park has been increased.
 In April 2014 Cheshire East Council gave planning permission for the development of a new Sainsbury's store on the former Twyfords site off Lawton Road.
-Sainsbury's are currently reviewing their plans for a large store in the town due to changing patterns in the way people shop, which is currently away from large stores to online shopping and top up shopping at smaller stores.
-The company along with its rivals have scrapped many major new store schemes throughout the UK.
+The new store, with petrol station, was opened in January 2025.

-There are currently proposals to build 1267 new build houses, a new supermarket and petrol station in Alsager.
+There were proposals to build 1267 new build houses, a new supermarket and petrol station in Alsager.